open-dynamic-robot-initiative/open-motor-driver-initiative/firmware/README.md

-# uOmodri Firmware

-Software for the Open Motor Driver Initiative project - uOmodri board
+#Software for the Open Motor Driver Initiative project - uOmodri board

-Required installs
+##Required installs
 In order to use the UOMODRI projects, you must install Code Composer Studio (CCS) and from Texas Instruments.
 C2000Ware Motor Control SDK is not necessary anymore.

-To download use this link [Code Composer Studio](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html) The installation procedure is available here [Installation](https://software-dl.ti.com/ccs/esd/documents/users_guide/index_installation.html)
+To download use this link [Code Composer Studio](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html).
+The installation procedure is available here [Installation](https://software-dl.ti.com/ccs/esd/documents/users_guide/index_installation.html).
 For Linux users, don't forget to install USB drivers (everything is explained on Texas Instrument website).
 When installing CCS, prefer a custom installation and check "C2000 real-time MCUs" installation.
-Here is the dowload link for [C2000Ware](https://www.ti.com/tool/C2000WARE#downloads)
+Here is the dowload link for [C2000Ware](https://www.ti.com/tool/C2000WARE#downloads).

-Repository description
+##Repository description
 This repository contains One project: uOmodri_c28 : Main project.
 Implements current, speed and position control for PMSM along with a SPI communication for commands or debug.
 3 Files are mainly used for configuration: